Xinjiang 61st Regiment Farm fire: Investigation

 The deputy communist party secretary of the Ili Prefecture, Ma Ji, led the investigation.
 Ma also became the acting chief of the 61st Regiment farm.
 Several relatives of the deceased blamed regiment leadership for the fire.
 There was particular anger directed towards the regiment farm's political commissar Zhou Zhengfu, whose daughter was also killed in the fire, since he did not make any public appearances despite repeated attempts at reaching out by affected townspeople.
 Some plotted to exhume the corpse of the daughter of Zhou and whip it in protest, but Ma Ji laid down on the grave and told the crowd that they would have to kill him to desecrate the grave.
 Ma ultimately convinced the mob that Zhou did not bear responsibility for the fire and that he was also grieving a family member.
 Similarly, when Public Security arrived, sent by party leaders concerned that the bereaved families might resort to violence, Ma convinced his superiors to not issue any arrest and leave the families alone under consideration of their emotional state.
 Ma organised the repatriation of many of the 61st Regiment farm's inhabitants to their original hometowns to reunite with extended family, asking other regiment farms to take affected residents in so that they would at least not be kept in constant proximity to the site of the disaster.

 Internal Chinese propaganda initially claimed the fire was started by "class enemies" and those aligned with Soviet revisionism.
-By March 1977, the State Council, acknowledged the lighting of firecrackers by children as the principal cause of the fire.
+By March 1977, the State Council acknowledged the lighting of firecrackers by children as the principal cause of the fire.
 Additional blame was cast on the farm regiment's leadership for collectively failing to prevent the mishaps that led to the large-scale fire, such as allowing the projectionist team to relocate to the ill-fitting communal hall, not stopping the children from lighting fireworks, not disposing of the mourning wreaths on their own accord, and not having an existing fire escape plan for the building in place.

 The 12-year-old boy responsible for setting the firecracker escaped unscathed.
 Accompanied by his parents, he turned himself in to the authorities.
 He was sentenced to laogai labor and later to juvenile detention.
 After his release, he went to Guangdong and as of 2007, his whereabouts are unknown.
 The regiment farm staff in charge of the movie showing were detained for 29 months until the local court chose not to prosecute.
-It's presumed that they left Xinjiang for Hubei after release.
+It is presumed that they left Xinjiang for Hubei after release.
 Several other party leaders, both of the regiment farm and the Xinjiang Production and Construction Corps, were subjected to disciplinary measures and subsequently transferred to different farms and bureaus.

 The non-disposal of the mourning wreaths of Mao Zedong and the exit renovation as contributing factors to the fire were not discussed on some media reports even many years later.